HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 Client applications **SHALL** generate an Authentication Token JWT as detailed [Section 5.3].

-Client applications **SHALL** submit a POST request to the Authorization Server's token endpoint containing the following parameters as per [Section 5.1](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-5.1) of UDAP JWT-Based Client Authentication.
+Client applications **SHALL** submit a POST request to the Authorization Server's token endpoint as per [Section 5.1](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-5.1) of UDAP JWT-Based Client Authentication.
 A client application authenticating in this manner **SHALL NOT** include an HTTP Authorization header or client secret in its token endpoint request.
 The token request **SHALL** include the following parameters:

 <table class="table">
   <thead>